ADMIN TECH I 23 (70)

 Employee Benefits: Health Insurance (agency pays all but $15.00 per month for employee only), Dental Insurance (agency pays all cost for employee only), Life Insurance (agency pays all cost for employee coverage that’s equal to 1 ½ time annual salary, with employee option to purchase additional coverage for employee and/or spouse, Sick Time (accumulate 8 hours per month with maximum 1045 carryover hours per year), Vacation Time (accumulate 9 to 15 hours per month depending on number of years employed), Paid Holidays (10 paid holidays off per year), Bereavement Leave (up to 3 paid days of bereavement leave), 403-B Retirement (employee contribute 5%-30% of salary and agency match 6%).

-Requires Bachelor’s Degree in a Behavioral, Social Science, Humanities or Educational Field
+Education: Requires Bachelor’s Degree in Behavioral, Social Science, or Humanities field, Educational Psychology, or Early Childhood Education or Intervention.

 Experience: Requires experience working with individuals with mental illness, must be able to work independently as well as with a team.
 Good organizational skills are necessary.

-Physical Requirements: Ability to drive a vehicle, communicate effectively both verbally & written, ability to sit or stand for extended periods of time.
-Good computer skills necessary; ability to pass the Preventative Management of Aggressive Behavior (PMAB) Training as well as all other physical requirements for this position.
+Physical Requirements: Ability to drive a vehicle; ability to communicate effectively; ability to pass the Preventative management of Aggressive Behavior (PMAB) Training as well as all other physical requirements for this position.

 Facility: Brazos County

-Hours of Work: Monday—Friday 8am to 5om generally, however hours may be flexible based on the needs of the individuals served bad their families/advocates.
+Hours of Work: 8am-4pm; two days a week, however hours may be flexible based on the needs of the individuals served and their families/advocates.

-Licenses/Certifications: Valid Texas’s driver’s license and must be insurable by Agency insurance.
+Licenses/Certifications: Must have valid driver’s license and be insurable by Agency insurance.

 LVN 39 (481)